Tools Support

 Filing a Claim: Steps & Timeline

-1. Document damage immediately: Upon receipt, if cargo is damaged, obtain written confirmation from drayage operator or receiving warehouse.
-Photograph damage from multiple angles.
-Note date, time, warehouse name, and witness names.
-Do not open or consume any damaged goods (insurers may deny claim if you modify cargo).
+1. Document damage immediately: The moment you receive damaged cargo, get written proof from the drayage operator or the receiving warehouse.
+Take photos from more than one angle.
+Note the date, the time, the warehouse name, and any witness names.
+Do not open or use any damaged goods — an insurer can deny your claim if you change the cargo first.

-2. Notify insurer within 3-5 business days: Contact your insurance broker or carrier in writing (email).
-Include shipment reference (bill of lading number), date received, date damage discovered, description of damage, and photos.
-Delay notification may void claim (insurers have 'notice' deadlines).
+2. Notify insurer within 3-5 business days: Email your insurance broker or carrier in writing.
+Include the shipment reference, such as the bill of lading number, the date you got it, the date you found the damage, a short write-up, and photos.
+Wait too long, and your claim may go void — insurers hold firm 'notice' deadlines.

-3. File formal claim within 30 days: Submit claim form (provided by broker) with supporting docs: bill of lading, commercial invoice, packing list, inspection report, repair quotes (if applicable), receipts for damaged goods, and proof of value.
+3. File formal claim within 30 days: Send the claim form your broker gives you, with all the backup papers: the bill of lading, the commercial invoice, the packing list, the inspection report, any repair quotes, receipts for the damaged goods, and proof of value.

-4. Insurer conducts investigation (30-60 days): Insurer may ask for additional docs, photos, or expert inspection.
-Cooperate fully.
-Do not discard damaged goods until insurer approves (they may need to inspect).
+4. Insurer conducts investigation (30-60 days): Your insurer may ask for more papers, more photos, or an expert check.
+Work with them fully.
+Do not toss the damaged goods until the insurer says it's fine — they may still need to inspect them.

-5. Insurer makes determination: Insurer accepts claim, partially accepts, or denies based on policy terms and investigation findings.
-Decision communicated in writing within 60 days of complete claim submission.
+5. Insurer makes determination: The insurer accepts your claim in full, in part, or denies it, based on the policy terms and what they found.
+You get their decision in writing within 60 days of your full claim submission.

-6. Receive payment (7-14 days after approval): If approved, insurer issues payment via bank transfer or check.
-Amount is declared value minus deductible, or actual loss (whichever is less).
-If claim is denied, you can appeal or escalate to arbitration.
+6. Receive payment (7-14 days after approval): Get approved, and the insurer sends payment by bank transfer or check.
+The amount equals your declared value minus the deductible, or the real loss, whichever runs lower.
+Get denied, and you can appeal, or take it to arbitration.

 Common Insurance Exclusions

-Not all damage is covered.
-Know the exclusions before filing a claim.
+Not every kind of damage gets covered.
+Know what's left out before you file a claim.

-Wear and tear: Normal deterioration, fading, odor, or cosmetic wear are not covered.
-Example: Your apparel arrives with a slightly worn corner from pallet handling.
-Insurer denies unless there's structural damage.
+Wear and tear: normal aging, fading, odor, or a cosmetic mark stay outside cover.
+Example: your apparel arrives with a slightly worn corner from pallet handling.
+The insurer denies the claim unless there's real structural damage.

-War, strikes, riots, civil unrest: Political events are excluded.
-Example: Port strike delays shipment 3 weeks, goods spoil.
+War, strikes, riots, civil unrest: any political event stays out of cover.
+Example: a port strike delays your shipment 3 weeks and the goods spoil.
 Excluded.

-Detention and demurrage: Storage delays and fees are not covered by cargo insurance.
-Example: Customs holds your shipment 10 days, charges $5,000 demurrage.
+Detention and demurrage: storage delays and their fees stay outside cargo insurance.
+Example: customs holds your shipment 10 days and charges $5,000 in demurrage.
 Not insured.

-Failure to provide required documentation: If shipper fails to file DG declaration, customs docs, or other required paperwork, insurer can deny claim.
+Missing required papers: skip a DG declaration, a customs form, or any other required paper, and the insurer can deny your claim.

 Suaid Global Value Protect for LCL

-Suaid Global offers 'Value Protect'—a streamlined cargo insurance option for LCL shippers.
+Suaid Global offers 'Value Protect,' a simple cargo insurance option built for LCL shippers.

 Features: